Effective Date: November, 2023

 Stream employees do not have physical access to AWS data centers, servers, network equipment, or storage.

-We do black box penetration testing conducted by an idependent third-party agency on an annual basis.
+We do black box and/or grey box penetration testing conducted by an idependent third-party agency on an annual basis.
+Furthermore, Stream security team performs internal penetration tests, as necessary.

 Amazon Web Services undergoes various third-party independent audits on a regular basis and can provide verification of compliance controls for its data centers, infrastructure, and operations.
 This includes, but is not limited, to SSAE 16-compliant SOC 2 certification and ISO 27001 certification.